dhc-barnard/tutorials/README.md

 ### This tool is not great for:
 * Simultaneous editing of the same Scalar book
 * Version control of your custom code (use [Git](https://git-scm.com/) or [GitHub](https://github.com/) for this).

+# StoryMapJS
+## Introduction to the tool:

+StoryMap.js is a free, open-source tool that combines narratives with locations, letting users tell a media-rich story.
+It has an easy-to-use authoring tool that's robust enough for many uses, and can also be customized with code for more advanced projects.

 **Our StoryMapJS tutorial is located here: [StoryMapJS.md](https://github.com/dhc-barnard/tutorials/blob/master/StoryMapJS.md)**